pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 ### Authors: Technical Enablement Demo Team

 This project is an OAuth/OIDC SDK (hosted at npmjs.com), for bootstrapping the [OAuth](https://www.rfc-editor.org/rfc/rfc6749) and [OpenID Connect (OIDC)](https://openid.net/developers/specs/) protocol in your own custom applications, with the intent to automate or simplify steps in the protocol flow and integration of it.
-This allows you, the developer, to do what you do best, focusing on your companies business apps, while Ping Identity handles what we do best, identity security.
+This allows you, the developer, to do what you do best, focusing on your company's business apps, while Ping Identity handles what we do best, identity security.

-With a developer-first focus and simplicity in design, native Javascript APIs were chosen as much as possible over 3rd-party packages and libraries which may conflict with your companies security standards.
-Additionally, native Javascript APIs simplify maintenance for Ping Identity and its customers, and reduces the potential atack vectors of this package in your applications.
+With a developer-first focus and simplicity in design, native Javascript APIs were chosen as much as possible over 3rd-party packages and libraries which may conflict with your company's security standards.
+Additionally, native Javascript APIs simplify maintenance for Ping Identity and its customers, and reduces the potential attack vectors of this package in your applications.

 ### Security